Modern coastal California single-family home with ocean views in Newport Beach, manicured landscaping, professional property

 Credit and Rental History Deep Dive

-• No evictions or collections related to rent
+• Zero evictions or rent-related collections

 Lifestyle Fit and Expectations Alignment

-"We've found that tenants who choose a coastal home for lifestyle reasons—proximity to the beach, walkability, school quality—tend to stay longer than tenants driven purely by job relocation.
+"We've found that tenants who choose a coastal home for lifestyle reasons, proximity to the beach, walkability, school quality, tend to stay longer than tenants driven purely by job relocation.
 Screening for intent is as important as screening for income."

 Communication Cadence That Builds Trust